Flag desecration: Croatia

 Croatian history recalls the burning of the flag of the Kingdom of Hungary during the 1895 visit of Emperor Franz Joseph to Zagreb.
 Two people involved in the incident, Stjepan Radić and Vladimir Vidrić, later pursued notable careers in politics and literature, respectively.
 In modern Croatia, desecrating any national flag or treating any national flag in a disrespectful manner is a felony.
 Offenders can face up to one year of imprisonment.

+Kingdom of Denmark

 Denmark

 In Denmark, it is legal to burn or desecrate the national flag, the Dannebrog.
 However, it is illegal to publicly burn or desecrate the flags of foreign countries, the United Nations or the Council of Europe according to § 110e of the Danish penal code because Parliament has decided that burning or desecrating these is a matter of foreign relations, as it could be construed as a threat.
 This law is rarely enforced; the last conviction was in 1936.

+Although there are no laws regulating the disposal of a worn out Dannebrog, the tradition is to burn it privately.